 Ecuador's capital city, Quito, is located high in the Andes (2,850m above sea level), squeezed between mountain peaks with hills of greenery.
 I loved exploring my mother's home country; the monuments and 17th-century architectural facades, picturesque plazas and magnificent churches.
 One of the most beautiful cities in South America, definitely a great place to visit!

-Start on Quito Hop On/Off Tour
+started day at the Quito Hop On/Off Tour

-Ice cream @ Dulce Placer Heladeria
+ice cream @ Dulce Placer Heladeria

 Dinner @ Q Restaurant

 I have been visiting Quito since I was a young girl.
 This country is my mother's home and dear to my heart.
 [My husband] Abd-Allah's first time in Quito, last year, meant I could explore like a tourist!

 I figured it was the quickest way to see Quito's main spots was on the Quito Hop On/Off Tour .
 Our first day in Quito began at Parque de La Carolina where the bus pick up is.
 Like any hop on/off bus, you get a map with stops.
 The first stop we got off at was theCentro de Arte Contemporaneo, a wonderful contemporary art museum, we explored for a half hour. (buses come by every 30 minutes)